JoePaxton/paxtonjf/InquiryReport2.md

 #Problem

-We want to shift the tempo (the pace of a musical composition) of a track in order to transition into another track with a smooth transition.
+We want to alter the tempo (the pace of a musical composition) of a track in order to output an altered tempo audio file.
 Does [EchoNest] provide us with any answers?

 # Questions
 1. Does [EchoNest] provide us with the tools/attributes to get tempo and the time signature?
-2. Does shifting the tempo of a track sound "smooth" when you transition into another?
+2. Does shifting the tempo of a track sound "smooth" when you alter it?
-3. Can we shift other attributes of a track in order to make a smooth transition?

 # Resources
 1. [EchoNest]